Anecdotes and ideas

 The Woodlawn Wandered 9 - a fully analogue, completely

 mission.
-Aboard this spacestation was an automated cell culture system - the "Woodland Wanderer 9".
+Aboard this spacestation was an automated cell culture system - the "Woodlawn Wanderer 9".
 Over

 the next 50 years no-one has cracked automated mammalian cell culture.
 What can we learn from their